-For example, when people come over to my house, my dog gets overly excited.
-It is not fair of me to start screaming “sit” or “lay down” or “go to your bed” because I have never spent the time to work on these skills in this specific situation.
-Instead, I decided to take the lazy way out by putting him behind a gate to settle for a couple of short minutes before he greets anyone so that he is in a more relaxed state of mind.
+For example, when visitors come over to my house, my dog gets overly excited.
+It is not fair for me to start screaming “sit” or “lie down” or “go to your bed” because I have never spent the time working on these skills in this specific situation.
+Instead, I decided to take the lazy way out by putting each dog behind a gate to settle for a couple of minutes before greeting anyone so that they are in a more relaxed state of mind.

 Tip #11: Understand The Emotional Side Of Your Dog

 There are many credible resources where you can learn more about canine body language and communication.

 - ASPCA Canine Body Language Webinar

-- i-speak dog- Canine Body Language
+- iSpeakDog Canine Body Language Gallery

 Tip #12: Dogs Are Body Language Communicators

 Typically, dogs look at our bodies before they listen to the verbal cues we give them.
-This is why some dogs learn hand signals quicker than verbal cues.
-The way in which we present our bodies can affect how our dogs perceive us and react towards us in certain situations.
+This is why some dogs learn hand signals faster than verbal cues.
+The way we present our bodies can affect how our dogs perceive us and react to us.

-For example, I suggest standing straight rather than constantly bending over your dog as bending or hovering in their personal space can cause a dog to feel uncomfortable.
-We should also have a calm body posture.
-This is far better than having a very stiff, forward, threatening and forceful looking body posture as dogs can find this very threatening and uncomfortable.
+For example, I generally suggest standing straight rather than constantly bending over your dog, as bending or hovering in their personal space can cause a dog to feel uncomfortable.
+You should also have calm body posture rather than a very stiff, forward, and forceful-looking body posture, as dogs can find this very threatening and uncomfortable.

 Tip #13: Teach Your Dog What To Do

-For example, if you want your dog to be quiet when you are working at your desk or on a video conference call, teach your dog to relax on his dog bed near your desk or give him something to chew on to stay occupied while you are busy working.
+For example, if you want your dog to be quiet when you are working at your desk or on a video call, teach them to relax on a dog bed near your desk or give them something to chew on to stay occupied while you are busy working.
 Does your dog jump up on the kitchen counters?
-Either teach him to go to a dog bed, teach him to relax near you or put up a barrier so that he cannot enter the space and practice the unwanted behavior.
+Teach them to go to a dog bed or relax near you, or put up a barrier so that they cannot enter the space and practice the unwanted behavior.